-Project-Level: Refers to more detailed site-specific environmental analysis focusing on a single project that is part of a larger program.
+Project-level: Refers to more detailed, site-specific environmental analysis focusing on the implementation of a single project that is part of a program of projects.

-Project Viewshed: The area within which the project alternatives could be visible.
+Project viewshed: The area within which the project alternatives could be visible.

-Public Transportation: Includes bus, trolley bus, streetcar or trolley car, subway or elevated, railroad, ferryboat, and taxicab service.
+Public transportation: Includes bus, trolley bus, streetcar or trolley car, subway or elevated, railroad, ferryboat, and taxicab service.

-Purpose and Need: The reason(s) why a project or action is undertaken, and the need(s) it is intended to meet or fulfill
+Purpose and need: The reason(s) for undertaking a project or action, and the need(s) the project or action is intended to meet or fulfill.

-Q.

-Qualified Paleontologist: See Paleontological Resources Specialist.
+Qualified paleontologist: See paleontological resources specialist.

-Quality Level: A level of accuracy scale used (1) to identify the location of underground and above ground utility facility information needed to develop capital projects and (2) for acquiring and managing that level of information during the project development process.
+Quality level: A level of accuracy scale used (1) to identify the location of underground and above ground utility facility information needed to develop capital projects and (2) for acquiring and managing that level of information during the project development process.